 For example, there are alternative mutual funds (aka “alt funds” or “liquid alts”) that invest in non-traditional assets like real estate and commodities.
 While many types of alternative assets aren’t regulated, alt funds are publicly traded and registered with the SEC.

-The world of alternative investment is a big one.
+The world of alternative investment is large.
 It comes with a long and varied list of non-traditional assets and investment strategies to consider.
-Despite their level of risk and complexity, alternative investments can be appealing, as they offer the opportunity for some investors to further diversify their portfolios, try out new investment markets and potentially score high returns.
+Despite their level of risk and complexity, alternative investments can be appealing, as they offer the opportunity for some investors to further diversify their portfolios, try out new investment markets, and potentially score high returns.

 Join our Marcus social media community, where we share content and inspiration to help improve your financial health.
 See you there!